July 16, 2025 Washington, DC

 It’s a bunch of words with no structure at all.
 It’s not impossible to construct a mnemonic for it, but it just doesn’t stick in my brain automatically.
 I wanted a way to generate poems with just as much entropy, that I could more easily remember.

 Another problem with Diceware is that, if you do want to use physical dice with a printed wordlist, it’s not clear exactly how to sort the dice, when you use them to look up a password.
-I wanted to make a procedure that used a set of distinct dice, like those you’d use for D&D. This would mean you could roll all the dice at once, and their values would uniquely determine a “word”2 to include.
+I wanted to make a procedure that used a set of distinct dice, like those you’d use for D&D. This would mean you could roll all the dice at once, and their values would uniquely determine a “word”3 to include.
 In principle, this makes the generating process stronger.
-With Diceware, there are 720 different ways to sort your dice: you could lose up to 9 bits of entropy on a given word selection if you’re sufficiently uncareful.
+With a Diceware roll (typically 5 dice), there are 120 different ways to sort your dice, so you could lose up to about 7 bits of entropy on a given word selection if you’re sufficiently uncareful and do something like sorting the dice by value (to limit page turning :P).
+You can just decide to always read the dice left-to-right, but even rules like that can be a bit ambiguous if dice end up close together.

 How?